Nearly half of shootings investigated by Britain’s biggest police force unsolved

 Nearly half of shootings investigated by Britain’s biggest police force go unsolved, figures show.

-The proportion of Metropolitan Police cases that end with an offender facing prosecution has hit 52 per cent, which is the highest rate in 11 years, but leaves 48 per cent unsolved.
+The proportion of Metropolitan Police cases that end with an offender facing prosecution has hit 52%, which is the highest rate in 11 years, but leaves 48% unsolved.

 Commander Paul Brogden said: “It comes down to trust within our communities, we need the communities to trust us with evidence, trust us with handling Ring doorbell footage, CCTV access.